Digital Equipment Corporation: PDP-8 family (1962)

 On March 22, 1965, DEC introduced the PDP-8, which replaced the PDP-5's modules with the new R-series modules using Flip Chips.
-The machine was re-packaged into a small tabletop case, which remains distinctive for its use of smoked plastic over the CPU which allowed one to easily see the wire-wrapped internals of the CPU.
+The machine was re-packaged into a small tabletop case, which remains distinctive for its use of smoked plastic over the CPU which allowed one to easily see the logic modules plugged into the wire-wrapped backplane of the CPU.
 Sold standard with 4 kWords of 12-bit core memory and a Teletype Model 33 ASR for basic input/output, the machine listed for only $18,000.
 The PDP-8 is referred to as the first real minicomputer because of its sub-$25,000 price.
 Sales were, unsurprisingly, very strong, and helped by the fact that several competitors had just entered the market with machines aimed directly at the PDP-5's market space, which the PDP-8 trounced.
 This gave the company two years of unrestricted leadership, and eventually 1450 "straight eight" machines were produced before it was replaced by newer implementations of the same basic design.

 DEC hit an even lower price-point with the PDP-8/S, the S for "serial".
 As the name implies the /S used a serial arithmetic unit, which was much slower but reduced costs so much that the system sold for under $10,000.
 DEC then used the new PDP-8 design as the basis for a new LINC, the two-processor LINC-8.
 The LINC-8 used one PDP-8 CPU and a separate LINC CPU, and included instructions to switch from one to the other.
 This allowed customers to run their existing LINC programs, or "upgrade" to the PDP-8, all in software.
 Although not a huge seller, 142 LINC-8s were sold starting at $38,500.
 Like the original LINC to PDP-5 evolution, the LINC-8 was then modified into the single-processor PDP-12, adding another 1000 machines to the 12-bit family.
 Newer circuitry designs led to the PDP-8/I and PDP-8/L in 1968.
 In 1975, one year after an agreement between DEC and Intersil, the Intersil 6100 chip was launched, effectively a PDP-8 on a chip.
 This was a way to allow PDP-8 software to be run even after the official end-of-life announcement for the DEC PDP-8 product line.